-The National Institute of Neurological Disorders and Stroke recommends rest as the main self-treatment method for a pinched nerve.
-Certain activities in your everyday routine may aggravate the pain in your neck or arms; take a break from these tasks to allow the nerve irritation to subside.
-Some people may notice a permanent reduction of their pain after a few days of limited activities.
+The National Institute of Neurological Disorders and Stroke recommends rest as the main self-treatment for a pinched nerve.
+Certain activities in your everyday routine may aggravate the symptoms in your neck or arms.
+Symptoms are especially likely with activities that involve bending your neck backward or toward the side of the pinched nerve.
+Take a break from anything that worsens your symptoms to allow the nerve inflammation to subside.

-Over-the-counter medications to reduce inflammation and provide relief may be able to control the pain in your neck and arms.
-Ibuprofen, acetaminophen and naproxen are medications known as NSAIDs--non-steroid anti-inflammatory drugs--and do not require a doctor's prescription.
-Use the medications only as directed to avoid possible complications such as stomach irritation.
+Over-the-counter medications to reduce inflammation may decrease the pain in your neck and arm.
+Ibuprofen (Advil, Motrin) and naproxen (Aleve) are non-steroidal anti-inflammatory drugs (NSAIDs) that do not require a doctor's prescription.
+Use these medications only as directed to reduce the likelihood of side effects, such as stomach irritation.

 Pain from a pinched nerve may improve with heat or cold therapy.
 Some people find heat therapy to be helpful.
 Heat will help relax your neck muscles, and muscle tension in the neck often contributes to the pain from a pinched nerve.
 A cold pack to the neck may also be beneficial, by reducing inflammation.
 Relief provided by heat or cold therapy is usually temporary.